mozilla/ichnaea/docs/cell.rst

 .. _cell_records_radio_type:

 radio
-    The radio type.
-Must be one of "gsm", "cdma" or an empty string (for example for tablets or laptops without a cell radio).
+    The type of phone.
+Must be one of `gsm`, `cdma`, an empty string (for example for tablets or laptops without a cell radio) or can be omitted entirely.

+The top-level radio field identifies the phone type.
+The radio field in each cell record specify the type of cell.

 GSM
 ===